 And what's this?
 A church, or perhaps an art gallery?
 No, it's a carpet shop, with a few flats above.
 The arts centre is in an industrial unit outside the ramparts with other equally subversive activities like Dorwest Herbal Pet Care on the other side of the ring road.
 And the imposing looking Victorian warehouse at the top of the street below?
 That's an old people's home.
 According to Krier, in his book Architecture - Choice or Fate, "If museums look like factories and churches like industrial warehouses, a basic value of the state is in crisis."

 These examples expose the fundamental paradox of Poundbury.
-It is designated as an 'urban extension' of Dorchester, not as a town centre, so in the planners' eyes it is a subservient housing estate, and should not suck too much life out of the existing town.
+It is designated as an 'urban extension' of Dorchester, not as a town centre, so in the planners' eyes it is a subservient housing estate, and should not be allowed to suck too much life out of the existing town.
 According to Krier the Duchy were originally promised funding for a District Court, Leisure and Sports Centre but this has now been withdrawn.
 Prince Charles and his team seem to view it as a model town that could exist independently of Dorchester, with its own centre and hierarchy of sub-centres.
 They want grand public buildings, but those functions are already in Dorchester, or there is just not sufficient public money, so they have persisted in building a piazza for their town, the only viable function for which is luxury flats.

 In The Architecture of the City, Aldo Rossi describes how a monument "summarises all of the questions posed by the city" and that "by virtue of its form its value goes beyond economics and function".
-The private residential tower and palace have no value in terms of shared civic ideals, apart perhaps from an affirmation of conservative views, but they certainly provide a clear answer to the question of who holds the power in our society, rich private companies and individuals, or public institutions.
+The private residential tower and palace have no value in terms of shared civic ideals, apart perhaps from an affirmation of conservative values, but they certainly provide a clear answer to the question of who holds the power in our society, rich private companies and individuals, or public institutions.

 Above are two of Leon Krier's sketch plans.
 The right hand drawing shows how mixed-uses (in black) define the main thoroughfares and squares.
 The one on the left shows the four 'urban villages' and the thick black lines around the perimeter emphasise the edges.
 Defining the edges on all sides is intended to avoid sprawl and encourage a direct relationship between the housing and the surrounding landscape.
 We used a similar concept in our Europan competition winning proposal for Sky Edge in Sheffield.